lit/lit.dev/packages/lit-dev-content/site/articles/article/lit-with-tailwind.md

 }
 ```

-As you can see, we want to our `my-element.css` file to contain tailwind
+As you can see, we want our `my-element.css` file to contain tailwind
 mixins, and we want to use the resulting classes in our element's `render`
 method.